 3. Quickly Scan Your Sources

-When I am doing research there are a couple of distinct phases in that research.
-Some of those phases include actually looking at the articles in depth, but while I am doing research looking for articles to collect I am not a fan of in-depth article reading.
-It’s pretty easy to scan an article to see if it would actually be of any help to you once you are looking at it.
+When I am doing research, there are a couple of distinct phases in that research.
+Some of those phases include looking at the articles in depth, but while I am doing research looking for pieces to collect, I am not a fan of in-depth article reading.
+It’s pretty easy to scan an article to see if it would be of any help to you once you are looking at it.
 A quick scan of the following will help:

 - What journal was the article published in?

 - What is the title of the article?